echalkpad/the-health-guide/src/assets/docs/nutrients/macronutrients/carbohydrates/sugars.md

 ## Watch out's
 - Sugars found in comercial and processed foods are `Artificial sweeteners ("Added sugars")` and bring greater damage to the body.
 Chemically, they are similar to natural sugars, but the foods that contain them have no nutritional value, hence the name `Empty calories`.
-- Limit sugar intake to less than 5% daily energy intake.
+- Reduce sugar intake as much as you can for optimal health (5% daily energy intake).
 - Excess Sugars cause:
     - Bone damage;
     - Cardiovascular system damage (Blood vessels, Heart);